Vollcode/CV/README.md

 Sometimes the answer is right around the corner, sometimes we need a rest to avoid tunnel vision.
 In Makers, I've been taught when to keep pushing for answers when I believe it is possible to achieve it, and to take a rest when smoke is coming out of our ears and we're reaching nowhere.

 In some of my previous roles I applied a "No stone unturned" policy when it came to good work.
 If something wasn't clear, didn't work properly, or could be built better, it meant we could either learn more about it or make a superior version.
-When I worked as a mediator in a charity I dealt with people going through emotionally difficult situations, even though some of my colleagues dropped out, I managed to make sure the program finished on good terms and about 60% of the patients managed to get housing.
+When I worked as a mediator in a charity I dealt with people going through emotionally difficult situations.
+Even though some of my colleagues dropped out, I managed to make sure the program finished on good terms and about 60% of the patients managed to get housing.

 #### Communication